It’s hard to believe, isn’t it? That special time of year has come and gone again! Did you enjoy your Mental Illness Awareness Week?

 In the medical world, alienism—the specialty that studies and treats the corybantic and otherwise ding-a-ling, and is better known as head-shrinkery—has something of a dark reputation, and deservedly so.

 It wasn’t so long ago that our nation’s mental asylums served as de facto prisons for anyone who, for whatever reason, just didn’t fit in.
 And shrinks themselves were all too willing to lend the credibility of medical science—but none of its rigor—to popular prejudices about the differently-coherent.
 Unorthodox women could be incarcerated for ‘hysteria,’ while men could be sentenced to separation from their families for life on the pretext of so-called ‘shell shock.’

-Lewandowsky, however, prefers to focus on the positive: all the things we’ve learned since the ignorant old days of the 19th and early 20th centuries.
-(For one thing, he points out, we now know that hysteria affects both sexes.)
+Lewandowsky, however, prefers to focus on the positive—on all the things we’ve learned since the ignorant old days of the 19th and early 20th centuries.
+(For starters, we now know that hysteria can affect both sexes, he says.)

 5 There’s nothing to be ashamed of.